 1This is now, beloved, the second letter I am writing to you; in them I am trying to arouse your sincere intention by reminding you 2that you should remember the words spoken in the past by the holy prophets, and the commandment of the Lord and Savior spoken through your apostles.
-3First of all you must understand this, that in the last days scoffers will come, scoffing and indulging their own lusts 4 and saying, "Where is the promise of his coming?
+3First of all you must understand this, that in the last days scoffers will come, scoffing and indulging their own lusts 4and saying, "Where is the promise of his coming?
 For ever since our ancestors died, all things continue as they were from the beginning of creation!"
-5They deliberately ignore this fact, that by the word of God heavens existed long ago and an earth was formed out of water and by means of water, 6through which the world of that time was deluged with water and perished.
-7But by the same word the present heavens and earth have been reserved for fire, being kept until the day of judgment and destruction of the godless.
-8But do not ignore this one fact, beloved, that with the Lord one day is like a thousand years, and a thousand years are like one day.
-9The Lord is not slow about his promise, as some think of slowness, but is patient with you, not wanting any to perish, but all to come to repentance.
-10But the day of the Lord will come like a thief, and then the heavens will pass away with a loud noise, and the elements will be disclosed.
+5They deliberately ignore this fact, that by the word of God heavens existed long ago and an earth was formed out of water and by means of water, 5through which the world of that time was deluged with water and perished.
+1But by the same word the present heavens and earth have been reserved for fire, being kept until the day of judgment and destruction of the godless.
+3But do not ignore this one fact, beloved, that with the Lord one day is like a thousand years, and a thousand years are like one day.
+1The Lord is not slow about his promise, as some think of slowness, but is patient with you, not wanting any to perish, but all to come to repentance.
+111But the day of the Lord will come like a thief, and then the heavens will pass away with a loud noise, and the elements will be dissolved with fire, and the earth and everything that is done on it will be disclosed.